apache/seatunnel/docs/en/concept/schema-feature.md

 ## Why we need schema

-Some nosql databases are not strongly limited schema, so the schema cannot be obtained through the api.
+Some NoSQL databases or message queue are not strongly limited schema, so the schema cannot be obtained through the api.
 At this time, a schema needs to be defined to convert to SeaTunnelRowType and obtain data.

 ## What type supported at now